capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/inv5.png
    :align: center

-You can manage a specific acquired product clicking on it
+You can manage a specific acquired data source clicking on it

 .. image:: ./images/user/inv6.png
    :align: center

-In the displayed view, you can see the general info of the acquired product, and the characteristics and pricing you have selected.
+In the displayed view, you can see the general info of the acquired data source, and the characteristics and pricing you have selected.

 .. image:: ./images/user/inv7.png
    :align: center